Rent-A-Center: Philanthropy

 Rent-A-Center supports charities that provide family and youth empowerment opportunities.
 Beginning in 2003, the company made donations to Big Brothers Big Sisters of America locations, collected by means of fundraisers held on an annual basis in Rent-A-Center stores.
 Between 2005 and 2010, Rent-A-Center donated and set up 116 "RAC Rooms" at Boys and Girls Clubs of America locations, in which each club selects $5,000 worth of new furniture, electronics and computers for their room.

 Since 2003, Rent-A-Center has provided monetary and product contributions totaling nearly $1.2 million to date to the North Texas Food Bank.
 Employees in the Field Support Center have also volunteered over 1,000 hours to Dallas-area food banks during the annual North Texas Food Bank campaign.
 Rent-A-Center has also donated more than $1.25 million to 11 other food banks across the country since 2009.
-This is in addition to a hunger-relief campaign staged across Rent-A-Center's 3,000-plus U.S. stores throughout the month of September.
+This is in addition to a hunger-relief campaign staged across Rent-A-Center's 3,000-plus US stores throughout the month of September.
 This effort supports Hunger Action Month.
 This virtual food drive leverages Rent-A-Center's stores as collection points for cash donations.
-The donated funds are distributed to food banks across the U.S. and Puerto Rico at the conclusion of the month-long campaign.
+The donated funds are distributed to food banks across the US and Puerto Rico at the conclusion of the month-long campaign.